COMP105P - Robotics Programming

 |Learning Outcomes||Using software to solve problems, including strategies for structuring code, dividing problems up into pieces that can be solved independently, then integrating the pieces into a whole to solve a large problem.|

-Movement: Write code from scratch to cause the robot to drive in a straight line, a square and a circle.
+Write code from scratch to cause the robot to draw geometrical shapes.

-Motor Encoders: Extend code from week 2 to use the input from the motor encoders to adapt motor power.
+Extend code from previous weeks to use the input from the motor encoders to adapt motor power.

-Maze exploration: Write code to explore a maze and find the centre.
+Write code to explore a maze and find the shortest path between two points.

 The course has the following assessment components: